 At this stage the pressure ulcer tends to show partial thickness loss of dermis and the skin forms an open sore or blisters along with redness and irritation around the area.
 NPUAP states that at this stage bruising may be an indication for deep tissue injury.

 The NPUAP describes this category as a “Full thickness and skin loss.
 Subcutaneously fat may be visible but bone, tendon or muscle are not exposed.”
 At this stage, the ulcer looks like a crater and at the bottom of the wound you may find yellowish dead tissue which can extend below layers of the healthy skin.

 The NPUAP describes this category as a “Full thickness and tissue loss.”
 At this stage the ulcer shows a large scale of loss of tissue and may expose muscle, bone, or tendons.

 A pressure ulcer is considered unstageable or unclassified when the depth of the wound is unclear and the surface is completely obscured by a yellowish, tan, gray, green, or brown coloration in the wound bed.

 A deep tissue injury may be difficult to detect in individuals with dark skin tones.
 Purple or maroon color of the skin, skin is not broken, a blood-filled blister, painful, firm, mushy, warmer or cooler as compared to adjacent tissue are some of the characteristics of a pressure ulcer at this stage.

-If you believe you have signs of a pressure ulcer, blister, or an open sore contact your doctor immediately.
-If you notice signs of infection call your doctor immediately.
+If you believe that you have signs of a pressure ulcer, blister, or an open sore, contact your doctor immediately.
+If you notice signs of infection, call your doctor immediately.
 Some signs of infection may include: